Introduction to Stan and simulation

 What’s different in this second Stan program?
 There are two new sections:

 • parameters block : Indicated by parameters {}, this block includes all the unobserved quantities.
-In this case there is only one: avg_birds_per_person.
-We have to give this value a name and say what kind of number it is.
-Here is also the place to declare any constraints.
+In the present case there is only one unobserved quantity: avg_birds_per_person.
+In this block, we have to give this value a name and say what kind of number it is.
+It is also the place to declare any constraints on the parameter.
 In our example, we state that the parameter is always positive (because it is an average of counts).

-• model block indicated by model {}, this block contains the model.
-What this means in a Bayesian model is that it lists the probability distribution for all the observations, and for all the unobserved parameters.
+• model block : Indicated by model {}, this block contains the model.
+What this means in a Bayesian context is that it lists the probability distribution for all the observations, and for all the unobserved parameters.
 In other words, it looks just like our mathematical expressions above.
 The model block can also contain intermediate calculations, for example combining data and parameters with an equation.
-We’ll see examples later.
+We’ll see examples of this later.

 This Stan program also contains one line that’s been moved.
+Specifically,

 avg_birds_per_person ~ uniform(0, 60);